sourcegraph/handbook/content/support/customer-support-triaging.md

 ### 1. Whose responsible for triaging?

-Virginia, Stompy, and Carl are responsible for triaging.
-If needed, Adeola, Beatrix, and Warren can serve as back-up.
+Brielle, Nonso, Tamar, and Virginia.
+If needed, Adeola, Beatrix, Carl, Stompy, and Warren can serve as back-up.

 ### 2. What should I do when I see a ticket originating from Slack with an internal user as the post owner?